Gamify-IT/docs/adr/chengs-time-in-project.md

-# How long cheng stays in the project?
+# How long must cheng stay in the project?

 ## Possible Solutions